-Gold Military Rings custom made for active and retired military personnel.
-Throughout history gold has been used to enhance beauty and display wealth.
+Gold Military Rings are custom-made for active and retired military personnel.
+Throughout history, gold has been used to enhance beauty and display wealth.
 Formerly gold jewelry was worn only by royalty and noblemen as an exhibit of their wealth and power.
 In more recent times it has become accessible to the common man through the technologies of alloys and plating.

-Gold jewelry’s value is determined by a couple factors.
+Gold jewellery’s value is determined by a couple of factors.
 The first is the skill and reputation of the designer.
 The second is the actual amount of gold used in creating gold military rings.
 Gold is a very soft metal.
-If pure gold is used in jewelry, it would dent and scratch very easily during the course of a normal day of wear.
-Therefore, gold is usually mixed with harder metals before being fashioned into jewelry.
+If pure gold is used in jewellery, it would dent and scratch very easily during the course of a normal day of wear.
+Therefore, gold is usually mixed with harder metals before being fashioned into jewellery.

-The percentage of contained gold is stamped on all jewelry containing real gold.
+The percentage of contained gold is stamped on all jewellery containing real gold.
 It is called a karat weight and is signified by the numbers 10K, 12K, 14K, 18K and 24K, with 24K being pure gold and the most expensive.
-In the United States it is important to note that any of these designations can be labeled, “solid gold,” as long as it is an alloy and not a gold-plated item.
+In the United States, it is important to note that any of these designations can be labelled, “solid gold,” as long as it is an alloy and not a gold-plated item.
 In other words, “solid gold” does not equate to “pure gold.”

 10k Gold Military Rings In White and Yellow Gold

-Colored gold is made by mixing gold with other metals.
+Coloured gold is made by mixing gold with other metals.
 White gold is derived from gold mixed with palladium or nickel.
 Rose gold is made by adding copper to gold.
 A greenish tint can be obtained by adding white silver.
-Attractive braids and other intricate and beautiful patterns are achieved by using several tints in one piece of jewelry.
+Attractive braids and other intricate and beautiful patterns are achieved by using several tints in one piece of jewellery.